UCSF-CAT-Bioinformatics/CAT_Bioinfo_Training/data_reduction/01-preproc_htstream_mm.md

    - List common preprocessing steps such as removing unwanted sequences (vectors, adapters, primers), merging overlapping reads, removing low-quality bases, and eliminating PCR duplicates.

 3. **Analyze RNA-seq Library Preparation Details**
-   - Learn about different RNA-seq library preparation methods, such as the SureSelect Automated Strand Specific RNA Library Preparation Kit, and their impact on the strandedness of the library and read orientations.
+   - Understand different RNA-seq library preparation methods, and their impact on the strandedness of the library and read orientations.

    - Determine how to confirm library strandedness by mapping reads to housekeeping genes and checking the orientation and presence of poly-A/T signals.